KyleKun/one_second_diary/README.md

 ## Features

 - Record up to 10 seconds of video (1080p resolution)
-- Pick videos from gallery
+- Pick videos or photos from gallery
 - Add or edit subtitles in the videos
 - Add automatic or manual geotagging on top of the videos
 - Choose the date format and color to show on top of the videos